Behavioural Insight Brief: The Role of Narrative in Public Policy

 Narrative Fidelity: Does the story represent the world as the reader understands it?

-Attitudes & Expectations: Does the narrative influence the audiences’ expectations of how events will
+Attitudes & Expectations: Does the narrative influence the audiences’ expectations of how events will play out?

 Society: Master Narratives